Reference Library Sitemap

 Mammal Family Reunion!
 Find out who's come and who's gone over the past 220 million years.
 What makes a mammal?
 How did mammals evolve?
 Where do mammals live?

 Mammal Species of the World (MSW) from Smithsonian Institution, National Museum of Natural History, Department of Systematic Biology.
 Site contains names of 4,629 currently recognized species of mammals, in a taxonomic hierarchy that includes Order, Family, Subfamily, and Genus.
-Search by Scientific Name or Search by Common Name.
+Database can be used as a convenient on-line reference for identifying or verifying recognized scientific names and for taxonomic research.
+Records include the following fields: Scientific name, Author's name and year described, Original publication citation, Common name, Type Species, Type Locality, Distribution, Comments, Status, Synonyms.

 Mammals - A-Z list from Canadian Museum of Nature.